How to Travel as a Broke College Student

-I always wanted to go away for Spring Break, but my friends were either all talk, had no passport or it was a combination of both factors.
-Graduation season and summer break are right around the corner and that means tons of students will be traveling more.
+I always wanted to go away for Spring Break, but my friends were either all talk, had no passport, or it was a combination of both factors.
+Graduation season and summer break are right around the corner, meaning tons of students will be traveling more.

-Whether you’re heading to college after high school, currently a student, or going back to school, here are some ways to take advantage of travel as a broke college student.
+Whether you’re heading to college after high school, currently a student, or returning to school, here are some of the best ways to travel as a broke college student:

 Do an International Exchange or Study Abroad